tactools/GenesisMarkets-MarketMaker/README.md

 # GenesisMarkets-MarketMaker

-This is a MetaTrader 5 robot to trade at the brokerage GenesisMarkets
+This is a MetaTrader 5 robot to trade at the brokerage [GenesisMarkets](https://genesismarkets.io/?ref=780028).

+## Privacy and Security
+You own the bot after payment and I don't have any control over the license or any oversight over your trading.
+The robot does not require any external DLL requirements to operate on your trading account ensuring that this robot operates solely on your behalf.

 ## MetaTrader5 Platform

 MetaTrader Expert Advisor market-maker strategy to make money on GenesisMarkets Brokerage.
 The cost is **32 GVT Tokens** for a lifetime license for One of your Live GenesisMarkets MetaTrader5 accounts.
 The license is locked to your account number and can not be changed.
 If you are trading with one BTC account and one ETH account ( account currency of deposits), this will require two separate license. **The number of GVT tokens required to purchase a lifetime license will never increase or decrease.** I would like to create some demand for the GVT token during the alpha phase while we wait for the official release and global adoption.

-1. To pay for your license send **only GVT Tokens** to this address 0x0EeAb63bEa8c998ac05b0B2BDaB1526CA03bC298
+1. To pay for your license send **only 32 GVT Tokens** to this address 0xa05174933956a6d0e266fc5fd9804dbbfac42299
 2. Send your GenesisMarkets Account number with your transaction ID to telegram user @Hedgebitcoin
-3. Download the GenesisMarketsWhaleBot.ex5 file from github.
+3. Download the GenesisMarketsMarketMaker.ex5 file from github.
 4. Follow the setup guide below.

 # Adding the files to your MetaTrader Platform